intel-otcak/test/README.md

+# ProductionKernelQuilts

-# Quilt Representation of Intel Android Weekly Builds
+Quilt Representation of Intel Android Weekly Builds

-## INTRODUCTION
+## Introduction

 Intel makes a weekly release of its android kernel available to customers in the form of a git branch.
 In order to make the changes